|Major Groups > Clubs & Corals > Xylaria > Xylaria longipes|

 by Michael Kuo

 Ecology: Saprobic on decaying hardwood logs and sticks (especially the debris of beech and maples), growing directly from the wood; growing alone or gregariously; causing a soft rot; spring through fall; common in northeastern North America and in the Midwest, but occasionally reported elsewhere on the continent (though it may be absent in tropical areas).
+The illustrated and described collections are from Illinois.

 This site contains no information about the edibility or toxicity of mushrooms.